-Figure E-13: On-Screen Destination for Example Pattern FilBitBLT
+Figure E-4-1: On-Screen Destination for Example Pattern Fill BitBLT

-As shown in Figure E-13, the rectangular area to be filled has its upper left-hand corner at coordinates (128, 128) and its lower right-hand corner at coordinates (191, 191).
-These coordinates define a rectangle covering 64 scan lines.
-Since each scan line is 64 pixels long, the resulting array contains 64x64 pixels.
+As shown in Figure E-4-1, the rectangular area to be filled has its upper left-hand corner at coordinates (128, 128) and its lower right-hand corner at coordinates (191, 191).
+These coordinates define a rectangle covering 64 scan lines, each scan line's worth of which is 64 pixels in length - in other words, an array of 64x64 pixels.
 Presuming that the pixel at coordinates (0, 0) corresponds to the byte at address 00h in the frame buffer memory, the pixel at (128, 128) corresponds to the byte at address 20080h.

-Figure E-14: Pattern Data for Example Pattern FilBitBLT
+Figure E-4-2: Pattern Data for Example Pattern Fill BitBLT

-As shown in Figure E-14, the pattern data occupies 64 bytes starting at address 100000h.
+As shown in Figure E-4-2, the pattern data occupies 64 bytes starting at address 100000h.
 As always, the pattern data represents an 8x8 array of pixels.

 Before programming the BitBLT engine in any way, bit 0 of the BitBLT Configuration Register (XR20) or bit 31 of the BitBLT Control Register (BR04) should be checked to see if the BitBLT engine is currently busy.
 The BitBLT engine should not be programmed in any way until all BitBLT operations are complete and the BitBLT engine is idle.
 Once the BitBLT engine is idle, programming the BitBLT engine for the operation in this example should begin by making sure that the BitBLT Configuration Register (XR20) is set to 00h, in order to specify a color depth of 8 bits per pixel and enable normal operation.
-Alternatively, if bit 23 of the BitBLT Control Register (BR04) is set to 1, then the color depth of the BitBLT engine may be set to 8 bits per pixel by setting bits 25 and 24 of the same register to 0, although it is still necessary to ensure that at least bit 1 of the BitBLT Configuration Register is set to 0 to enable normal operation.

 The BitBLT Control Register (BR04) is used to select the features to be used in this BitBLT operation, and must be programmed carefully.
-Bits 22-20 should be set to 0 to select the top-most horizontal row of the pattern as the starting row used in drawing the pattern starting with the topmost scan line covered by the destination.
+Bits 22-20 should be set to 0 to select the top-most horizontal row of the pattern as the starting row used in drawing the pattern starting with the top-most scan line covered by the destination.
 Since actual pattern data will be used, bit 19 should be set to 0.
 The pattern data is in color with a color depth of 8 bits per pixel, so bits 18 and 17 should also be set to 0.
 Since this BitBLT operation does not use per-pixel write-masking, bits 16-13 should be set to 0.
 Bit 12 should be set to 0 to ensure that the settings in the Monochrome Source Control Register (BR03) will have no effect on this BitBLT operation.
 The setting of bits 10-8 do not affect this BitBLT operation, since source data is not used.
 Therefore, these bits might as well be set to zero as a default.
 Finally, bits 7-0 should be programmed with the 8-bit value of F0h to select the bit-wise logical operation in which a simple copy of the pattern data to the destination takes place.
 Selecting this bit-wise operation in which no source data is used as an input causes the BitBLT engine to automatically forego either reading source data from the frame buffer or waiting for the host CPU to provide it.